 What Makes me an authority on Anthurium & Philodendrons Care?

-I am an expert on orchid care, and like many Aroids, orchids are epiphytes from tropical jungles (same climates/conditions).
-I also have 9 different Aroids that have performed well for me and a few growers have ask for tips/advice after seeing how quickly my new acquisition plants bounced back with roots and leaves.
-Also, all of my Aroids are grown indoors which means the advice in this post is tailored to people growing indoors in similar conditions as myself.
-In general, I can tell you Aroid care is quite similar to my 300+ orchids (aside from a few tweaks to the potting media and watering frequency).
+I currently have a handful of different Aroids that have performed well for me.
+A few growers have asked for tips and advice after seeing how quickly my newly-acquired plants established with roots and leaves so I’ve put together this care guide based on my experience.
+Also, I grow all of my Aroids indoors which means the advice in this post is tailored to others who are also growing them indoors (in similar conditions as myself).
+In general, I can tell you my Aroid care is quite similar to my orchid care (aside from a few tweaks to the potting media and watering frequency).

 - Philodendron melanochrysum